-The dependent variables are indicated in columns' headings and are: Δ Rob\Adoption, a dummy equal to 1 for firms that start importing robots over the sample period and equal to 0 for non-importers (column 1); the annualized changes in log sales (column 2), log employment (column 3), log sales per worker (column 4) and the employment share of high-skill professions (column 5).
-Rob\Exposure is the product between the firm-level employment share of occupations that can be replaced by robots in 1994 (Replaceability) and the log ratio between the overall stock of robots and the total capital stock of all other firms in each 5-digit industry in 1994.
-All regressions also include 5-digit industry fixed effects.
-Heteroscedasticity-robust standard errors are reported in squared brackets. \\\, \\, \: denote significance at the 1, 5 and 10% level, respectively.
+The dependent variables are indicated in columns' headings and are: Δ Rob_Adoption, a dummy equal to 1 for firms that start importing robots over the sample period and equal to 0 for non-importers (column 1); the annualized changes in log sales (column 2), log employment (column 3), log sales per worker (column 4), log value added per worker (column 5), log TFP (column 6) and the employment share of high-skill professions (column 7).
+Rob_Exposure is the product between the firm-level employment share of occupations that can be replaced by robots in 1994 (Replaceability) and the log ratio between the overall stock of robots and the total capital stock of all other firms in each 5-digit industry in 1994 (Rob_Suitability).
+All regressions also include 3-digit industry fixed effects.
+Standard errors are clustered at 5-digit industry level, t-statistics are reported in squared brackets. , , : denote significance at the 1, 5 and 10% level, respectively.